Skip to main content

 Each employee is assigned a National Insurance category letter, which appears on their payslip.
 This determines their contribution level.
 Most employees fall under category letter A.

-A: All employees, excluding the ones in groups B, C, J, H, M, X, and Z
+A: All employees, excluding those in groups B, C, J, H, M, X, and Z

-B: Women who are either married or widowed are qualified to pay a lowered National Insurance amount
+B: Married or widowed women who qualify to pay a reduced National Insurance amount

 H: Apprentices below the age of 25